SichangHe/resume/resume.md

 ### DKU sports club (2020 -)

-Badminton club active member and judge for one match event.
+Badminton club active member.
+Judge for the game event held in 2021.
+Plays regularly.

 Toads Running Club active member when it was active.
+Chose the routine for the 5km Park Run with Haibei Zhang.

 Cycling club and tennis club member.

 ### Zhixin High School student (2017 - 2020)